Yuvaraj787/CLOUD-NOTES-APP/README.md

       [Insomnia.rest](https://insomnia.rest/download)

-   The screenshot is provided below of the testing using Insomnia.
+   The screenshot is provided to show the testing using Insomnia.

       ![alt text](./public/assets/img13.png)